Land ownership in Canada: History of land distribution

 The English Crown also gave tenure to much of Canada to a private company, the Hudson's Bay Company (HBC) which from 1670 to 1870 had a legal and economic monopoly on all land in the Rupert's Land territory (identical to the drainage basin of Hudson Bay), and later the Columbia District and the North-Western Territory (now British Columbia, the Yukon, the Northwest Territories, and Nunavut) were added to the HBC's lands, making it one of the largest private landowners in world history.
 In 1868 the Imperial Parliament passed the Rupert's Land Act that saw most of its land ownership transferred to the Dominion of Canada.

 After Canada acquired the HBC's land in 1870, the federal government used the land as an economic tool to promote settlement and development.
 Under the Dominion Lands Act system of 1872, 25,000,000 acres were given to the Canadian Pacific Railway to fund its transcontinental line, other areas were reserved for school boards to be sold to fund education, and the rest was distributed to settlers for agriculture.
 Settlers paid a $10 fee and agreed to make some improvements within a specified time for 160 acres, commonly known as a quarter section, of land.
 This was at a time of extreme land shortage in many agricultural areas of Europe, and aided in the rapid settlement of Western Canada.
 In areas where ranching was preferred to field agriculture (e.g. southern Alberta), large areas were leased to cattle barons at a nominal rate, allowing the development of an industrial-scale beef export industry centred on the city of Calgary.

 At the same time, major land reforms were underway in Prince Edward Island to end the practice of absentee landlordism, which locals felt exploited them.
 The Government of Canada agreed to provide the Island with an $800,000 fund to purchase the remaining absentee landlord's estates as part of negotiations that brought PEI into Confederation.

+Minerals

+At common law, the owner of the land owned both the surface and the sub-surface, namely minerals.
+The only exception to this was that the Crown held the precious minerals (gold and silver), and any treasure-trove.
+That was the pattern of land ownership in the earliest British settlements in what is now eastern Canada.
+When the Crown granted land to settlers, the land grant normally included all minerals, other than precious minerals.
+The result is that in Ontario, Quebec, and the four Atlantic provinces, much of the mineral rights are privately owned.

+The situation changed as settlement progressed westwards.
+The federal government initially retained all lands in Rupert's Land and the North-Western Territory, unlike the situation in eastern Canada, where the provinces held Crown lands and could make land grants.
+The federal Crown's ownership of the land in western Canada included the power to grant land titles, and also the power to determine if minerals would be included in the land grants.